x-rune-x/x-rune-x/README.md

 A small webapp I created with Vue to help learn Japanese words can be found hosted on Firebase at <nihongo-words-31664.web.app>

+My personal blog site I created can be found at <www.snowchron.com>